Secure your Data

 - Refer to the ISO Guidelines for Data Classification to determine the best tool for storing your data.

-- Do not use email to store your files.
-Instead, use one of the secure file storage services available to you.
+- Data loss can occur at any time for a variety of reasons.
+Do not store files in email.
+Instead, backup your files frequently using one of the secure file storage options available to you.

 - If you administer an IT service or database, contact Computing Services for assistance with access and group management.

-- Do not use your Andrew password or Andrew email address cloud services for personal use.
+- Do not use your Andrew password or email address for personal cloud services.
 Instead, use a separate email with a strong password.

 - Use caution when storing sensitive data in the cloud.
 For example, avoid storing Personally Identifiable Information (PII) such as Social Security Numbers, driver license numbers, and health insurance and credit card numbers.